-KKR & Co.’s (KKR) Capital Markets and Principal Activities segment saw its revenues rise in 1Q16 due to higher transaction fees.
-The segment reported revenues of $58 million in 1Q16—compared to $43 million in 1Q15.
-The momentum is expected to continue in the June quarter due to transactions in energy, renewables, and the retail space.
+Due to higher transaction fees, KKR’s (KKR) Capital Markets segment reported a rise in revenues of $58 million in 1Q16 from $43 million in 1Q15.
+The momentum is expected to continue in the June quarter due to transactions in the energy, renewables, food, technology, and retail spaces.

-KKR’s Capital Markets and Principal Activities segment advises its invested companies and third-party clients on capital market solutions.
+KKR’s Capital Markets segment advises its invested companies and third-party clients on capital market solutions.
 It provides services such as placing and underwriting securities offerings, arranging equity and debt financing for transactions, and managing other capital market services.
-The company makes agency or underwriting fees for managing these transactions.
+The company earns agency or underwriting fees for managing these transactions.

-In 2015, KKR posted a decline of $27 million in revenues to $191 million—compared to 2014.
+Between 2014 and 2015, KKR posted a decline of $27 million in revenues to $191 million.
 The decline was mainly due to the fall in capital market transaction activity in 3Q15.

 KKR’s total AUM (assets under management) stood at $126 billion in 1Q16.
 Let’s compare that to the AUM for KKR’s peers:

 Together, these companies form 4.1% of the PowerShares Global Listed Private Equity ETF (PSP).

 Mergers and acquisitions

 KKR’s Capital Markets segment allows the company to access equity and debt capital directly, even in difficult markets.
 Historically, the Capital Markets segment’s revenues have shown a higher correlation with the company’s portfolio performance.
 The company generates 40%–50% of the segment’s revenues from its portfolio companies.
 For 1Q16, the trend continued and translated to revenues in the Capital Markets segment.